Infini-AI-Lab/TriForce/README.md

 #### Offloading with Tensor Parallelism
 For the offloading setting,  we provides two distinct variants of TriForce: TriForce-Tree and TriForce-Hierarchy.
 TriForce-Tree drafts with tree attention, while TriForce-Hierarchy drafts hierarchically.
 The difference between them is that the former uses [Seqouia](https://github.com/Infini-AI-Lab/Sequoia) for tree attention, while the latter uses the vanilla attention with hierarchical speculations.
 The performance of offloading significantly relies on bandwidth of PCIE.
 In order to get accurate results, it is best to ensure that the bandwidth is not used by other programs.

 Our framework supports tensor parallelism for offloading setting.
 The `--nproc_per_node` should be set to the number of GPUs used for offloading.
 The following command demonstrates how to use tensor parallelism with 2 GPUs.
-It should be noted that RTX-4090s do not support CUDA Graph for tensor parallelism (while A100 supports).
+It should be noted that RTX 4090s do not support CUDA Graph for tensor parallelism (while A100 supports).
 Therefore, we disabled CUDA Graph for this setting. `--on_chip` specifies the number of layers' KV cache that are on-chip, which can adjusted based on hardware.
 The default tree size is set to 512.

 ```bash
 # TriForce w/ Hierarchy